 The complexity and cost of replacing or installing an intercom system depend on three things:

-If you’re installing a video intercom with substations in each apartment unit, the installation will be more complicated and more expensive.
+If you install a video intercom with substations in each apartment unit, the installation will be more complicated and expensive.
 Purchasing all the hardware and running wiring to each apartment adds up.
 However, if you’re installing a wireless intercom that sends signals to a tenant’s smartphone, the installation will cost less.

 Pro tip: Installing an intercom system is often more expensive than the intercom itself.
 The cost of additional parts, wiring, and labor add up quickly.
 To ensure you’re not paying more than you have to, get a quote from several certified installers in your area.
-This way, you can compare their quotes and determine which is right for you.
+This way, you can compare their quotes and determine which suits you best.

 How much does an intercom system cost?

-An intercom system ranges in price from $500 to $5000, and sometimes more depending on its features and functionality.
-This cost range from inexpensive to luxury does not include ongoing maintenance or servicing of the intercom system, which can include upgrades, replacement parts, or additional fees.
+An intercom system costs from $500 to $5000, and sometimes more, depending on its features and functionality.
+This cost ranges from inexpensive to luxury and does not include ongoing maintenance or servicing, which can include upgrades, replacement parts, or additional fees.